 Jorge Blanco is an artist from Venezuela who emigrated to the United States in 1999.
 Irreverent and unconventional, his works are placed within public sites in the United States, Venezuela and Japan.
 Blanco’s early training was rooted in industrial design and in 1970 he graduated from the prestigious Neumann Institute of Caracas in Venezuela, before going on to study at Rome’s Academy of Fine Arts where he learned of artists such as Klee, Herbin, Calder and Miro who came to have a definitive influence upon his later work.
-At the end of the 1970s and early 1980s, his comic strip El Náufrago won international acclaim for its refined humour and poetic philosophy.
-His sculptures retain this mentality, and Blanco has experimented with Lycra, rope, wood, bronze and mirrors within his work, and in 1992 began to explore colour and metal as primary material.
-The sculptures, which are scattered across several parks in the USA, have always been geometric studies and interpretations of his own internal world.
+At the end of the 1970s and early 1980s, his comic strip El Náufrago won international acclaim for its refined humor and poetic philosophy.
+His sculptures retain this mentality, and Blanco has experimented with Lycra, rope, wood, bronze and mirrors within his work, and in 1992 began to explore color and metal as primary material.
+The sculptures, which are scattered across several parks in the USA, have are geometric studies and interpretations of his own internal world.

 Paul del Rio